4.2 Fun with variables

 The initial value of the variable a was a Fraction instance, after some calculation it ends as a SmallInteger instance.

-In fact to be honest, there is no such things as type, it is only referenced objects which can mutate over time into other kind of object: a metal body structure to which you add two wheels may become a bicycle, or a car if you add four wheels.
+In fact, there is no such thing as type, it is only referenced objects which can mutate over time into other kind of object: a metal body structure to which you add two wheels may become a bicycle, or a car if you add four wheels.

 A variable always holds a value.
 Until we place a different value into a variable, the variable holds the nil value, an instance of UndefinedObject.
 When we say that a value is bound to a variable we mean that the named box now holds that value.

-So far we sent messages directly to objects, but we can send message to a variable bound to an object too.
+So far we sent messages directly to objects, but we can send messages to a variable bound to an object too.

 Any object responds to the message #printString.